Synthasmagoria/Synth-Engine-GMS2.3/README.md

 e.g.
 global.save_as_string[SAVE.USERNAME] = true;

-Now you just need to define the behavior of the newly added button in whatever object will use it.
-And don't forget to make it remappable in your custom menu ;)
+Now you just need to define the behavior of the newly added variable in whatever object will use it.

 To get a better understanding of how this works you can take a look at the script called scr_SavedataFunctions